Co-creating a positive shift towards increased understanding and unity.

 A collaborative volunteer effort that seeks to create a positive shift away from division and harm towards helping us make real and urgent progress towards increased understanding and unity.

-Session 4 will take place Sunday, July 25th @ 11am ET
+Session 5 may take place Sunday, Aug 29th @ 11am ET (unless an election is called)

 -- -- -- -- -- -- -- -- -- -- -- -- --